gacanepa/drf-tutorial/tutorial/part2/README.md

     ![Adding optional format suffixes to show all snippets](images/optional-format-suffixes-all.png)
     ![Adding optional format suffixes to show one specific snippet](images/optional-format-suffixes-1.png)

   - The `Response` object takes unrendered content and uses [content negotiation](https://restfulapi.net/content-negotiation/) to determine the correct return type.
+It can return `serializer.data` or a customized response as a dictionary.

 - It also provides a series of status codes for readability.
 Using an identifier (such as `HTTP_400_BAD_REQUEST`) from the `status` module is easier to understand than just `400`.